filecoin-project/lotus-docs/content/en/docs/storage-providers/index-provider.md

 ## Configuration

-You can adjust the values under the `IndexProvider` session in the `config.toml` of your market process to configure indexes' announcement to the indexer.
+You can adjust the values under the `IndexProvider` section in the `config.toml` of your market process to configure indexes' announcement to the indexer.

-If the session doesn't exist, you can manually add it:
+If the section doesn't exist, you can manually add it:

 ```toml
 [IndexProvider]